 - Only call 9-1-1 or campus police if you have critical information (the location of the threat or the identity of the threat, for example).

 - If you are in a building during lockdown and the fire alarm goes off, do not evacuate unless you see fire or smell smoke.
-This could be an attempt to get people out into the open.
+This could be an attempt by the shooter to get people out into the open.